Invitation to the Dance (film): Production

 Kelly had gone to England for tax reasons, and Invitation to the Dance was one of three films that he made there.
 From the beginning, he intended it to be an all-dance film with no dialogue.
 This concept caused apprehension at MGM, because "dance, particularly ballet, was then considered longhair at best, homosexual at worst."
 Kelly initially had not wanted to appear in any of the segments because he "wanted to show the world that other people danced besides himself and Fred Astaire," but he was forced by the studio to appear in the film himself.

 The movie began filming on August 19, 1952 at MGM studios in London and continued there until December 19, with shooting also taking place at MGM in California in October 1952.
 Shooting continued into 1953 on the "Sinbad" sequence, which made it MGM's second longest shooting schedule at the time.
 MGM announced in March 1954 that the sequence would be completed by June 15, 19 months after filming began.

-Difficulties arose during production of the "Rng Around the Rosy" segment.
-The original score, by British composer Jojhn Addison, was not judged suitable, and "the ballet was finished to bits of the Addison score and counts," with Andre Previn brought in to "tack the music onto the existing choreography."
+Difficulties arose during production of the "Ring Around the Rosy" segment.
+The original score, by British composer John Addison, was not judged suitable, and "the ballet was finished to bits of the Addison score and counts," with Andre Previn brought in to "tack the music onto the existing choreography."